katysaintin/KatyInControl/episodes/S1E03_ThePersuaders.md

 Sounds simple, right?
 Read a temperature.
 Display it on screen.

 🕓
-The moment of truth: the demo is running.
+The moment of truth arrived.
+The demo was running.
-Andy approaches the sensor and — I'll let him tell you the rest.
+Andy approached the sensor and —
+I'll let him tell you the rest.

 🕓
-*[INTERVIEW PLACEHOLDER — ANDY GÖTZ — see question 3 — the temperature demo anecdote]*
+*[INTERVIEW — ANDY GÖTZ — Q3: The temperature demo]*
+*"Andy — the story of the first TANGO temperature demo.*
+*You warmed the sensor with your hands.*
+*Can you tell that story in your own words?"*

 🕓
 That moment — a number changing on a screen, driven by a human hand —